NexPlayer/Android-SDK/getting-started.md

 ## Multi-Audio and Multi-Video Stream Playback

 Certain streaming protocols provide multiple audio and video streams of the same content which are generally intended to be selected by the user.
-NexPlayer™ provides the **setMediaStream()** API to allow these streams to be selected from the User Interface while content is being played.
+NexPlayer provides the **setMediaStream()** API to allow these streams to be selected from the User Interface while content is being played.

 The full list of available streams (if any) for particular content can be found in the **mArrStreamInformation** array in NexContentInformation.